sous-chefs/firewall/README.md

 Requirements
 ------------
-**Chef 12.4.x+** is required.
-We are currently testing against 12.8.1.
+**Chef 12.5.x+** is required.
+We are currently testing against Chef 13.
 If you need Chef 11 support, please try pinning back to a version less than 2.0, e.g.:
 ```
 depends 'firewall', '< 2.0'
 ```